 Ingredients (~6 servings)

-The browning creates the base flavor for your sauce, so don’t rush this step.
+The browning creates the base flavor for your sauce, so do not rush this step.

 Cook the Onions and Build the Braising Liquid

-The onions will start to soften and pick up some of that fond from the bottom of the pot.
+The onion should pick up some of the fond in the bottom of the pot.

-Return the beef to the pot and add the Guinness, beef broth, smashed garlic, tomato paste, celery stalks, and balsamic vinegar.
+Once the onion has softened, return the chuck roast back into the pot along with the Guinness, beef broth, smashed garlic, tomato paste, celery stalks, and balsamic vinegar.

 Braise Until Fork Tender